 Why choose cremation over burial?

 Religion: In recent years, religious attitudes about cremation have shifted.
 Many religions, such as Catholicism and Judaism, that were once strongly against cremation, are now more accepting of the practice.
-In addition, more Americans identify as not affiliated with a particular religion, and they may choose cremation over burial.
+Also, more Canadians identify as not affiliated with a particular religion, and they may choose cremation over burial.

 What are the hidden costs of cremation?

-Cremation comes with hidden costs, some purely financial and some emotional.
+A cremation comes with other costs, some purely financial and some emotional.
 In the first group are things like a casket rental for a funeral.
 In the second group are considerations pertaining to saying a final goodbye or how to handle cremated remains.